-Bear Mattress starts at a price of $600 after a Slumber Search coupon.
-There may be similarly low priced models in mattress stores, but oftentimes they have slashed the quality of the materials as a way to ensure they have marketing budgets, margin for retailers, and commissions for retail sales people.
+Dreamcloud, a luxury mattress-in-a-box brand, starts at a price of $599 after a Slumber Search coupon.
+There may be similarly low priced models in mattress stores, but oftentimes they have slashed the quality of materials as a way to ensure they have marketing budgets, margin for retailers, and commissions for retail sales people.
 But, when you purchase online, the margin is slimmer -- generally only found to pay for direct marketing and materials.

 This distinction between the retail experience and online shopping happens across mattress types: from latex to hybrid.
 So, let's start with the materials that are right for you and keep learning.